-how to stay healthy and happy while on vacation
+how to stay healthy while on vacation

 The holidays are almost here and almost everyone I know is traveling somewhere- either on a tropical vacation, ski trip or just back home to spend quality time with their family.
 When we get thrown off our routine, it's really easy to lose our way.
 We don't have our gym, kitchen or blender and we have all these holiday parties to attend!
 Ah, life is tough.
 After a holiday, I just always dread coming home and feeling as if I need a vacation from my vacation.

 It's important to know that Christmas, Hanukkah and New Years are just days like any others.
 It doesn't mean that you have to go wild and blow all of your hard work.
 If you want to have a couple more cocktails or bowls of vegan ice cream than normal, then go for it.
 But then, get your shit together and move on.
 One cheat meal doesn't need to turn into a whole week of debauchery.
 Here are some tips on how to have a healthier holiday and stay on the feel-good-wellness-train.

 P L A N E A C C O R D I N G L Y